The 802.11k standard allows clients to request neighbor reports containing information about known neighbor access points

 Assembling and Optimizing the Neighbor List

-The controller searches the RRM neighbor table for a list of neighbors on the same band as the AP with which the client is currently associated
+The searches the RRM neighbor table for a list of neighbors on the same band as the AP with which the client is currently associated

-The controller checks the neighbors according to the RSSI (Received Signal Strength Indication) between the APs, the current location of
+The checks the neighbors according to the RSSI (Received Signal Strength Indication) between the APs, the current location of

 the present AP, the floor information of the neighboring AP from Cisco Prime Infrastructure, and roaming history information

-on the controller to reduce the list of neighbors to six per band.
+on the to reduce the list of neighbors to six per band.
 The list is optimized for APs on the same floor.